RisingStack/react-easy-state/README.md

 user.name = 'Bob'
 ```

-*Store methods are automatically bound to the store to make passing them as callbacks easier.*

 ### Creating reactive views

 Wrapping your components with `view` turns them into reactive views.
 A reactive view re-renders whenever a store - used inside its render - changes.